52binge/52binge.blog.source/about/index.md

 <a class="article-myself" href="/"> Blair Chan</a> 90s, a program engineer, a GTD practitioner, live in Hangzhou, China.

-<a class="article-myself" href="/tweet"> Libin Chan</a> focus on Python、 Deep Learning、 NLP、Computer Vision and other fields.
+<a class="article-myself" href="/tweet"> Libin Chan</a> focus on Python、ComputerVision、 DeepLearning、NLP、RS and other fields.

 <!--<a class="article-myself" href="/">  Libin Chan</a>-->